QuanPham19/fx-rate-analytics/README.md

 # fx-rate-analytics

 This project aims to scrape FX rate data from multiple payment websites.
-The automation process provide users with real-time report Excel file and screenshots Zip file.
+We mainly use Selenium and Chrome Driver for extracting data, while Pandas and Prefect can be used for data processing and automation.
+The process is able to provide users with real-time report Excel file and screenshots Zip file.

 ## 1. Clone repository
 ```